Keyyi/Facial-Expression-Recognition/README.md

 7: Neutral

 ## How to train
-First we have to unpiz the file raf_db.npz.zip
+First we have to unzip the file raf_db.npz.zip
 ```
 python expRec.py
 ```